dirkolbrich/hugo-tailwindcss-starter-theme/readme.md

   - [Line Clamp](https://github.com/tailwindlabs/tailwindcss-line-clamp) for truncating text
 - use [Hugo Pipes](https://gohugo.io/hugo-pipes/) to build and load css based on `dev` or `build` environment
 - ~purge unused css classes with [PurgeCSS](https://www.purgecss.com) for `build`, but __not__ in `dev`~
-- no need to purge via PurgeCSS anymore, as TailwindCss JIT compiler only builds the necassary CSS classes
+- no need to purge via PurgeCSS anymore, as the TailwindCSS JIT compiler only builds the necessary CSS classes
 - works as separate theme repo or as a local theme folder within a Hugo site
 - basic template setup with an index page, an about page and a posts category
 - responsive navigation header to hide the nav on small screens